-Athletic/Extracurricular Activities
+Extracurricular Activities

-We encourage ALL students to participate in extracurricular activities throughout their years in high school.
+We encourage ALL students to participate in extracurricular activities throughout their years in school.
 Participation is on a volunteer basis and is open to all students who meet the Baldwin County Board of Education, the State Department of Education and the Georgia High School Association eligibility standards.
+Oak Hill Middle School does not sanction student trips that are not directly related to instruction, a club or an athletic group, such as class trips.